pnnl/ML4AlgComb/kl-polynomial_coefficients/README.md

 ## Data Generation

-Datasets were generated using code from Greg Warrington's [website](https://gswarrin.w3.uvm.edu/research/klc/klc.html).
+Datasets were generated using C code from Greg Warrington's [website](https://gswarrin.w3.uvm.edu/research/klc/klc.html) and adapting it for all pairs of permutations for $n = 5, 6, 7$.

 ## Task